 To recreate the look, you must accept that you are going for decadence and extravagance.
 Art Nouveau makes extensive use of iridescent glass and luxurious items, creating a sparkly menagerie with feathers, stylized animals, and grandiose curves.
 To stay elegant, this style requires muted walls in a palette ranging from grays to beiges and lilacs.
 Back in the day, overly intricate wallpapers were quite the rage, but you would risk having a visually polluted living room.
 If you are not going wild on furniture and decoration, feel free to create an accent wall.
 But keep your other walls as plain as possible!
 When picking your furnishings, keep an eye out for colorful glass, curved and straight lines that mimic tree trucks, and vintage ornaments.

-A few decades later, the European elites got overwhelmed by all the excesses of Art Nouveau, giving rise to a new trend: Art Deco.
+A few decades later, the European elites got overwhelmed by all the excesses of Art Nouveau, giving rise to a new trend in antique home decor: Art Deco.
 In the beginning, Art Deco influencers sought out a return to simplicity, but the style eventually became complex and luxurious.
 Art Deco is one of the greatest influences in U.S. architecture, its features can be found in several prominent buildings – Empire State, Chrysler, Rockefeller, Guardian, Louisiana State Capitol, and many more.

 The aesthetic can be translated to your living room with vintage furnishings and elements in rich, vibrant colors and symmetrical designs.
 Angular armchairs are a must-have, as well as pieces finished in ivory or jade hues.
 Art Deco is one of the main styles widely available in antique furniture and vintage décor shops, so you will have quite an easy time with this one.